DDReg pharma

 RWE studies that show efficacy and acceptability in new patient groups can assist make the case for line extensions with regulatory authorities, support the argument for greater access with payers and reassure clinicians that it is acceptable for new populations.

-FDA Perspective on RWE
+FDA Perspective on Real World Evidence

 Real-world evidence (RWE) is defined as healthcare data derived from multiple sources outside of typical clinical research settings, such as electronic medical records (EMRs), claims and billing data, product and disease registries and data gathered by personal devices and health apps, according to FDA researchers.